Kurento/kurento/source/Developer_and_Programmer_Guide.rst

 *Kurento* is a multimedia platform that provides streaming capabilities in a very flexible way.
-As described in the :ref:`Architecture Description <architecture>`, *Kurento* is a modular system where a set of basic functional blocks, called *MediaElements*, that live in containers, called *MediaPipeline*, are connected together to build multimedia services.
-There are two main *MediaElements* families:
+As described in the :ref:`Architecture Description <architecture>`, Kurento is a modular system where a set of basic functional blocks, called :term:`MediaElements  <element, media>`, that live in containers, called :term:`MediaPipelines <pipeline, media>`, are connected together to build multimedia services.
+There are three main :rom:cls:`MediaElement` families:

 -  **Endpoints**: Endpoints provide transfer capabilities, allowing bidirectional communication channels with external systems.
 Supported